 Not all tickets are FCR-eligible.
 For example, sometimes customers make mistakes in their inquiries and it just isn’t possible for you to fix their problems on the first go.
 Non-FCR-eligible tickets can be tagged manually or with a service like Idiomatic.

 In an ideal world, you resolve all your tickets with a single response.
 However, every now and then you probably face cases that need more interaction.
-Escalation Rate tells you how many tickets were not solved in a single round of response.
+Escalation Rate tells you how many tickets were not solved by first line support agents and were escalated to seniors/managers.

-Escalation Rate = Tickets that escalated beyond first response / total number of tickets
+Escalation Rate = Tickets that escalated from first line / total number of tickets

 Aim to keep Escalation Rate as close to 0 as possible.
 If you see your Escalation Rate go up, you should dive into those escalated tickets with qualitative metrics like Internal Quality Score.
 This will help you understand if the quality of your customer service has gone down or perhaps there are issues within the products that need to be solved.